-Stuart was also part of Sweet Potato Film’s (The Kettering Incident) writers room for their techno-thriller web series, Save Gave; and the writer’s room for new superhero comedy, The Elementals.
+Stuart was supported by Scripted Ink to be a participant in the writer’s room for Alexi Mizin and Ryan van Dijk’s MERIDIAN.
+He was part of Sweet Potato Film’s (The Kettering Incident) writers room for their techno-thriller web series, Save Gave; and the writer’s room for new superhero comedy, The Elementals.
 He was a speaker at the AWG’s National Screenwriter’s Conference in March 2016.

-Stuart is a Masters graduate of the famed VCA School of Film and Television, where has was honoured with the award for Most Outstanding Overall Post-Graduate Student.
+Stuart is a Masters graduate of the VCA School of Film and Television.

 He has worked as a freelance foreign correspondent in more than fifteen countries, specialising in first-person narrative journalism, political commentary and travel writing.
 His journalism has appeared in The Australian, The Sydney Morning Herald, The Saturday Paper, The Guardian Australia, The Monthly, and more.
 He was a staff reporter with The Australian between 2008 and 2010 and a reporter at ABC Radio Current Affairs between 2016 and 2017.
 He was a shortlisted finalist for Young Journalist of the Year in the 2009 News Limited News Awards.